pop-os/cosmic-epoch/README.md

 After logging out, click on your user and there will be a sprocket at the bottom right.
 Change the setting to COSMIC.
 Proceed to log in.

 ## Installing on Arch Linux
+There are Issues with the build process in the AUR package until its fixed use the Arch-specific Fork and Follow its Instructions.
+When the AUR Packge is fixed this Instructions for the Fork will be removed or the offical package is released. https://github.com/silverhadch/cosmic-epoch-archbuild

+Old Instructions:
 Installing via the preferred AUR helper is possible the usual way, e.g.:
 `paru -S cosmic-session-git` or `yay -S cosmic-session-git`